unicode-org/cldr/docs/ldml/tr35-numbers.md

 | Digits | The visible fraction determines the category. | 1.13 gets the same class as 13. |

 There are also variants of the above: for example, short fractions may have the Digits behavior, but longer fractions may just look at the final digit of the fraction.

+Currently there are no locale keywords that affect plural rule selection; they are selected using the base locale ID, ignoring any -u- extension keywords.

 #### <a name="Explicit_0_1_rules" href="#Explicit_0_1_rules">Explicit 0 and 1 rules</a>